 Delegates wishing to participate in the Judicial Branch may register as lawyers.
 Lawyers serve in teams of one or two people and argue as the appellant and also appellee in actual cases before the Supreme Court.
 They will receive their cases in advance and will be expected to submit 2 briefs as their pre-conference assignment.
 Please note, those serving as lawyers should expect to spend a significant amount of time on their pre-conference briefs.
 Lawyers must complete their briefs to participate.
-LIMIT 4 TEAMS PER SCHOOL until after the Priority Deadline.
+LIMIT 4 TEAMS PER SCHOOL until the day after registration opens.